influxdata/docs-v2/content/enterprise_influxdb/v1.8/guides/replacing-nodes.md

     parent: Guides
 ---

-## Introduction

-Nodes in an InfluxDB Enterprise cluster may need to be replaced at some point due to hardware needs, hardware issues, or something else entirely.
-This guide outlines processes for replacing both meta nodes and data nodes in an InfluxDB Enterprise cluster.
+Use this guide to replace both meta nodes and data nodes in an InfluxDB Enterprise cluster:

+- Concepts
+- Scenarios:
+  - Replace nodes in clusters with security enabled
+  - Replace meta nodes in a functional cluster
+  - Replace an unresponsive meta node
+  - Replace responsive and unresponsive data nodes in a cluster
+  - Reconnect a data node with a failed disk
+  ## Replace meta nodes in an InfluxDB Enterprise cluster
 ## Concepts

-Meta nodes manage and monitor both the uptime of nodes in the cluster as well as distribution of [shards](/influxdb/v1.8/concepts/glossary/#shard) among nodes in the cluster.
+Meta nodes manage and monitor both the uptime of nodes in the cluster and the distribution of [shards](/influxdb/v1.8/concepts/glossary/#shard) among nodes in the cluster.
 They hold information about which data nodes own which shards; information on which the [anti-entropy](/enterprise_influxdb/v1.8/administration/anti-entropy/) (AE) process depends.